-You must first sign-in with Centralized Patient Scheduling & Registration (CPSR), which is located immediately to your left when you enter the hospital from the main entrance (off Dunlop Street, across from the gift shop).
+First, sign in at Centralized Patient Scheduling & Registration (CPSR) to your left when entering from the main entrance (off Dunlop Street, across from the gift shop).
 You'll receive a wristband and, for new tube insertions, be directed to Day Surgery.
 They'll prepare you and take you to Diagnostic Imaging at your scheduled time.
 For tube exchanges, CPSR will send you directly to Diagnostic Imaging.